RajRitesh/Early-Bird/README.md

 # Early Bird
-This is a smart A.I. powered Alarm Clock App which will stop once the user Start Brushing.
+Early Bird is a smart A.I. powered Alarm Clock App which will stop once the user Start Brushing.

 <div style="display:flex;">